 Greg is an environmental engineer by training and restoration ecologist at heart.
 He began in the environmental field at age 4 collecting native seeds for landscape restoration.
 Greg earned degrees in environmental engineering (BS Michigan Tech, MS+PhD University of Minnesota) and was a postdoc (Stanford University) prior to joining University of Iowa in January of 2016.
 He has also worked for several NGOs and the Indian Health Service (US PHS, Navajo Nation).
 Greg was an NSF Fellow, IGERT Trainee, Moris K. Udall Scholar, World Wildlife Fund Scholar, ARCS Scholar, US-EC Environmental Biotechnology Fellow, and awarded the AEESP Paul Roberts Best Dissertation Award.
 In the SWD program, Greg will be teaching Foundations of Environmental Chemistry and Microbiology.

 Dr. Kelly Baker is an Assistant Professor in the College of Public Health Department of Occupational and Environmental Health, with a secondary appointment in Epidemiology.
 She joined the University of Iowa in 2014 as a part of the Water Sustainability Initiative.
 Her research programs centers on understanding how water, sanitation, and hygiene (WASH) conditions in low and middle income countries affects the health of women and children.
 This research is performed using a methodological toolbox that includes epidemiology, spatial mapping, clinical and environmental microbiology, and human behavioral observation.
 Discovery from basic research on environmental transmission of gastrointestinal pathogens is applied in partnership with NGO and governance partners to identify and evaluate WASH interventions that sustainably improve healthy behaviors and reduce diarrheal and helminth disease burden.
-Similarly, basic discoveries on how WASH affects women’s wellbeing and reproductive health seek to identify social and environmental targets that can be integrated into WASH interventions to reduce related disease morbidities in women.
+Similarly, basic discoveries on how WASH affects women’s wellbeing and reproductive health can help identify social and environmental targets that can be integrated into WASH interventions to reduce related disease morbidities in women.
 Ongoing and upcoming research projects span the globe, and include India, Haiti, Armenia, Kenya, and The Gambia.
 An example of potential projects for engineering students include development and testing of low-cost, innovative pollution control interventions in a transitional refugee camp in Haiti.
-Dr. Baker teaches courses on International Health and Global Water and Health, and is a faculty advisor in the MHIRT program which provides global internship opportunities to undergraduate and graduate students in Africa and Eastern Europe.
+Dr. Baker teaches courses on Global Public Health (CPH:3500) and Global Water and Health (OEH:4260), and is a faculty advisor in the MHIRT program which provides global internship opportunities to undergraduate and graduate students in Africa and Eastern Europe.

 Allen Bradley is a Professor of Civil and Environmental Engineering at the University of Iowa.
 He is also a Faculty Research Engineering at IIHR—Hydroscience & Engineering and the Iowa Flood Center.
 He received degrees in Civil and Environmental Engineering from Virginia Tech (BS), Stanford University (MS), and the University of Wisconsin (PhD).
 He worked for four years as a consulting water resources engineer at Hydrocomp, Inc., and earned his Professional Engineer (PE) license, before returning to graduate school for his PhD.